There are three main types of skin cancer:

 - malignant melanoma.

 Most skin cancers are caused by skin damage that happens from exposure to the sun.
-The damage can happen over a long period of time or from getting sunburnt.
+The damage can happen from sun exposure over a long period of time or from a history of getting sunburnt.

 If you are worried about skin cancer, we have more information about risk factors.

-People who have symptoms usually begin by seeing their GP.
-If your GP thinks cancer could be causing the symptoms, they will usually refer you to a specialist (called a dermatologist) at the local hospital.
-But sometimes, a specially trained GP may be able to remove the affected area themselves.
+You usually begin by seeing your GP.
+If your GP thinks your symptoms could be linked to cancer they refer you to a specialist skin doctor (a dermatologist) at your local hospital.
+Sometimes, a specially trained GP may be able to remove the affected area of skin first.

-If the GP thinks you have an SCC, you will usually see the specialist within 2 weeks.
-For BCC, you will usually be seen within 18 weeks, because nearly all BCCs are slow-growing.
-Sometimes you will be seen sooner.
-Your GP can explain the referral process.
+If they think you have an SCC, they refer you to see the dermatologist within 2 weeks.
+If the GP thinks you have a BCC, you will usually see the dermatologist within 18 weeks.
+This is because nearly all BCCs are slow-growing and unlikely to change during this time.
+Sometimes, you will be seen sooner.
+Your GP can explain the referral process to you.

 At the hospital